 Theses financial statements have been prepared by the Management in accordance with the International Financial Reporting Standards (IFRS), and the IFRIC interpretations, as adopted by the European Union with a first-time adoption date on the 1st of January 2017.
 The financial statements present the Company's financial position, performance and cash flows under the going concern assumption, after taking into account various macroeconomic and microeconomic factors and their impact on the Company's business activities.
-Based on the above, the Management has concluded that a) the going concern assumption is appropriate and b) the total assets and liabilities are appropriately presented in accordance with the accounting policies of the Company.
+Despite the fact that there is no threat of any kind in the Company's ability to operate as a going concern, the Board of Directors of the Parent Company "Intercontinental International R.E.I.C." at the meeting of 01 September 2021 decided to merge with the Company by the method of absorption and consolidation of assets and liabilities, in accordance with the provisions of articles 6 par.
+2 and 7 to 21 of Law 4601/2019, as applicable in combination with articles 1 to